xfajarr/goalfinance_scroll/README.md

 **The next evolution of collaborative savings across all blockchains**

 #### 🔗 Cross-Chain Features (Coming 2026)
-- **Universal Vaults**: Create a vault on Ethereum, contribute from Polygon, withdraw on Base
+- **Universal Vaults**: Create a vault on one chain, contribute from another, withdraw anywhere
-- **Multi-Token Support**: Save with ETH on mainnet, USDC on Arbitrum, MATIC on Polygon
+- **Multi-Token Support**: Save with ETH, USDC, native tokens across all supported chains
 - **Chain-Agnostic Goals**: Set goals in any currency, contribute from any supported chain
 - **Unified Dashboard**: Manage all your cross-chain savings from one interface
 - **Automatic Bridging**: Seamless token transfers between chains for contributions